camptocamp/c2cgeoportal/doc/integrator/backend_qgis.rst

            EXTRA_PGPASSWORD: <pass>
            EXTRA_PGPORT: <port>

-With that you can respect that the connection should be passed throw the environments variables to be able change the database connexion without rebuilding your application.
+With this configuration, the connection will be passed through the environment variables, so that you can change the database connection without rebuilding your application.

 OGC server
 ==========

-In the project file you should set the online resource URL (Project/Properties.../QGIS Server/General information/Online resource) to ``https://<host>/<entrypoint>/mapservproxy?ogcserver=<name>``, e.-g.
+In the project file, you should set the online resource URL (Project/Properties.../QGIS Server/General information/Online resource) to ``https://<host>/<entrypoint>/mapservproxy?ogcserver=<name>``, e.-g.
 ``https://geomapfish-demo.camptocamp.com/mapservproxy?ogcserver=QGIS%20server``.

-To use the QGIS server in authenticated mode through the mapserv proxy, it's required to be in docker mode, and he should be configured as follow:
+To use the QGIS server in authenticated mode through the mapserv proxy, it is required to be in docker mode, and the configuration should be as follows:

 * Name: ``<name>``, e.-g. ``QGIS server``
 * Base URL: ``http://qgisserver:8080/``